febres0492/bcs-svg-logo-maker/README.md

 ## Getting Started

-This section will guide you through setting up the project locally.
-By the end of this guide, you will have a working version of My Project running on your machine.
+This section will guide you through setting up the project locally. <br>By the end of this guide, you will have a working version of My Project running on your machine.

 ### Prerequisites